gdi-de/apworkshop2026_ldtutorial/README.md

 ### Choosing a publication deployment setting

-The next step after the conversion process to RDF has succeeded is to create a deployment of web resources of all data instances in the linked open data set.
+The next step after the conversion process succeeds is to create a deployment of web resources for all data instances in the linked open data set.

 Works to consider here are:
 - [Linked Open Usable Data](https://linked.art/loud/)